andresegall/python_learning/README.md

 This repository is intended to register my learning in python.

+## Data Structure

-## Stack
+- ## Stack
   - Simple stack method for characters

-## Expression Validator
+- ## Expression Validator
   - Simple validator method for mathematics expressions.
   - Basically, make sure all the parentheses, braces, and square brackets are open and closed in the correct sequence.